GSA/fedramp-gov/pages/challenge.md

 <span class="title">
 <h2>BACKGROUND</h2><img src="{{site.baseurl}}/assets/img/background-icon.png">
 </span>
 <p>FedRAMP standardizes the Federal Government’s requirements and approach to security assessment, authorization, and monitoring of cloud products and services (Infrastructure as a Service [IaaS], Platform as a Service [PaaS], and Software as a Service [SaaS]).
 The FedRAMP program established several cloud security baselines in accordance with <a href="https://www.congress.gov/113/plaws/publ283/PLAW-113publ283.pdf" target="_blank"> FISMA</a> and <a href="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/circulars/A130/a130revised.pdf" target="_blank"> OMB A-130</a> and aligned with the <a href="https://csrc.nist.gov/projects/risk-management/risk-management-framework-(RMF)-Overview"> NIST RMF</a>  and <a href="https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-53r4.pdf" target="_blank"> NIST SP 800-53</a>.

+<p>In accordance with FISMA, each agency is required to issue an Authorization to Operate (ATO) to authorize operation and accept the risk of using an information system.
+FISMA requires agency heads to be responsible for information security risk within that agency and, while FedRAMP helps streamline and support agency risk determinations, ultimately that responsibility lies with the individual agency.</p>

-FedRAMP’s unified approach allows CSPs to demonstrate how they are safeguarding information using a single set of security requirements that is accepted by all executive branch Departments and Agencies.
+<p>FedRAMP’s unified approach allows CSPs to demonstrate how they are safeguarding information using a single set of security requirements that is accepted by all executive branch Departments and Agencies.
 This “do once, use many” approach minimizes duplicative Agency-specific authorization efforts, inconsistencies, and cost inefficiencies.</p>

 <p>FedRAMP works closely with partners from industry and government  to promote the secure adoption of innovative information technologies.
 The FedRAMP PMO takes a continuous improvement mindset to its mission of creating transparent standards and processes to  accelerate federal Agencies’ adoption of cloud technologies and ability to leverage security authorizations on a government-wide scale.</p>

 <h3>How Do CSPs Get a FedRAMP Authorization?</h3>